 1. Get Permission

-Do this as soon as you’ve finalized where and when you’ll have your outdoor event.
+Do this as soon as you’ve finalised where and when you’ll have your outdoor event.
 Do this first.
-The fastest way to shut down an event is to hold it without a permission/a permit.
+The fastest way to shut down an event is to hold it without a permission/a film licence.

 2. Check up on all ordinances